-VCU School of Business Graduate Studies welcomes nondegree-seeking students (also called visiting students or guest students.)
-We do our best to accomodate requests, given space limitations.
+VCU School of Business Graduate Studies welcomes non-degree-seeking students (also called visiting students or guest students.)
+We do our best to accommodate requests, given space limitations.

 If you are interested in an undergraduate business course, please visit the undergraduate override request form.

 Students interested in taking courses but not in earning a degree should pursue this avenue of registration.
 Students that plan to apply for graduate business program admission in the future should consider the pros and cons carefully.

 - Students are allowed to complete up to six credit hours prior to being admitted into a program.
 If the prospective applicant is confident in their ability to be admitted, taking courses as a non-degree-seeking student allows the applicant to get an early start on the curriculum.